jimishol/Nash-equilibria-by-maxima-CAS/README.md

 [maxima](https://maxima.sourceforge.io/index.html) or his equally very nice graphical interface [wxmaxima](https://wxmaxima-developers.github.io/wxmaxima/).

+(The files were created by using exclusively the lovely 'wxmaxima' graphical interface.
+To acquire the equilibriums one does not actually need the 'wxmaxima' interface and the corresponded .wxmx files.)

 <p style="line-height: 100%; margin-bottom: 0cm">The model of the
 game is given by a file, in comma separated values format, called